Skip to content

 Some of this equipment is extremely noisy.

-Initially, you may believe that this won’t matter much, especially if you just use the tool periodically for repairs or home improvement projects.
+You may believe that this won’t matter much, especially if you just use the tool periodically for repairs or home improvement projects.

 However, this might become extremely irritating after a few uses of the compressor.